 Close to world famous landmarks like Bells Beach, the Geelong Waurn Ponds Campus provides the best of both worlds – a bustling city life and relaxed fun-filled regional environment adjacent to the Bellarine Peninsula.

-The Fingal Beach image taken by drone is courtesy of the Deakin Marine Mapping Group, Centre for Integrative Ecology.
+*The Fingal Beach feature image taken by drone is courtesy of the Deakin Marine Mapping Group, Centre for Integrative Ecology.

 Browse other disciplines within environment